 He used PayPal as the core example.
 The company went from zero to 200 customer service employees in two months to handle demand, accepting chaos for market capture.
 He'd lived the theory before he named it.

 "If you're not embarrassed by the first version of your product, you've launched too late."
 He later added a caveat: "I didn't say, 'If you're not indicted' or 'If you're not deeply ashamed.'"
-The line between strategic mess and actual recklessness mattered to him — even if he sometimes had trouble seeing it.
+Strategic mess versus actual recklessness — Hoffman understood the line existed.
+The question is whether the book taught everyone else to see it.

 Greylock: Playing Every Game at Once